 First of all, you have to solve as many mini-cases as possible to get thoroughly familiar with the form of the exam.

-That's why we allowed for lots of Equity, Ethics, FRA, and FI in our free CFA Study Planner for level 2 candidates:
+That's why we allowed for lots of Equity, Ethics, FSA, and FI in our free CFA Exam Study Planner for level 2 candidates:

-CFA Level 2 Study Plan: Assumptions & Timing
+Level 2 CFA Exam Study Plan: Assumptions & Timing

-We begin our 4-month CFA level 2 study plan on 3 February and end it on 5 June, i.e. the day before the exam.
+We begin our 4-month level 2 CFA exam study plan on 23 Jan 2023 and end it on 22 May 2023.
 The last three weeks are devoted to Final Revision when you should try to do as many mock exams as possible.

-The study plan is divided into topics (5 Study Blocks) and we believe that the sequence is just optimal as it focuses on Ethics, Equity, Fixed Income, and FRA first.
-The time scheduled for each topic depends on its difficulty, the number of pages in the Curriculum and the number of questions devoted to the topic on the exam.
+The study plan is divided into topics (5 Study Blocks) and we believe that the sequence is optimal because it starts with Equity and pairs the 15-10% and 10-5% topics together.
+The time scheduled for each topic depends on its difficulty, the number of pages in the Curriculum and the number of questions devoted to the topic on the exam (here possible number of level 2 questions ).

 - Equity Investments